AFM-SPM/TopoStats/docs/configuration.md

   core_set: true
 ```

+Whilst it is possible to edit this file it is not recommended to do so.

 The following section describes how to override the DPI settings defined in this file and change the global `cmap`
 (colormap/colourmap) used in plotting and output format.